hueney/rv_player/README.md

 # rv_player
- radio and video and sponsor app
+ Radio and video and sponsor app.
+ For Community Radio Stations.